Becreative-Marketing-Limited/wp-poll/readme.txt

 ### PRO PLUGIN FEATURES
 * 6+ Pro Poll Themes (Enabling more options for the Free themes)
-* 4+ Pro NPS Themes.
+* 6+ Pro NPS Themes.
 * Show results as Percentages or Votes (Pro themes only)
 * Feedback Forms Options: Enabled, Mandatory or Optional.
 * Typography Control: Font size, Font Family (Google Font integration), Bold, Italic, etc.
 * Colour Control: Pick a colour for each element of your Poll.
 * List of responses in one single place
-* Reactions Poll Type to go live during September.
+* Reactions Poll Type.
+* NPS Poll type.
+* Export reports as CSV.
+* Lead generation forms.
+* Integration with Fluent CRM.

+For exporting reports, you can trim down the CSV file with filters on response time range and pick specific responses as well.

 #### ENGAGE THE AUDIENCE ON YOUR WEBSITE WITH POLLS